-In memory of former MPBN (Maine Public) President and CEO Jim Dowe and with the support of the Libra Foundation, Bangor Savings Bank and Bath Savings Institution and private individual support from friends of Jim, Maine Public started the Jim Dowe Internship Fund at Maine Public Broadcasting.
+In memory of former Maine Public President and CEO Jim Dowe and with the support of the Libra Foundation, Bangor Savings Bank and Bath Savings Institution and private individual support from friends of Jim, Maine Public started the Jim Dowe Internship Fund at Maine Public.

-Jim’s career spanned a number of industries and interests, most notably CEO at Bath Savings Institution, President, CEO and Trustee of Bangor Savings Bank, CEO of MPBN (Maine Public) and interim President of the Good Shepherd Food-Bank.
+Jim's career spanned a number of industries and interests, most notably CEO at Bath Savings Institution, President, CEO and Trustee of Bangor Savings Bank, CEO of Maine Public, and interim President of the Good Shepherd Food-Bank.
 A common theme in all of his endeavors was his passion for the people of Maine and making a difference for local businesses and local communities.

 One area of focus was inspiring and developing the next generation of journalists and broadcasters and fostering their commitment to public service.
 In that spirit, Maine Public is very pleased to identify and host Jim Dowe Public Media Interns funded by the Jim Dowe Internship Fund each year.

 Maine Public is pleased to have available two paid intern positions for college or technical school students interested in careers in the news/journalism, digital news and/or technical/broadcasting fields.
 Students selected as Dowe Public Media Interns will have the opportunity to learn how creating, communicating and curating content over multiple media platforms can help Maine become a stronger State by informing, engaging and connecting people across the State and beyond.

 The application period for our 2020 summer internship program has closed.
 We encourage interested students to apply to participate in the future.
 Please check back in December for future application information.